 The first instrument she learnt was the piano from the age of 6 to 16 – a typical trajectory in the life of a stereotypical Asian kid.
-This opened the doors for her to study music and higher music as part of the Music Elective Programme, a significant part of her secondary school life, which broadened her perspectives about music history and world music.
+This opened the doors for her to study higher music as part of the Music Elective Programme, a significant part of her secondary school life, which broadened her perspectives about music history and world music.
 She picked up the clarinet when she joined her secondary school band, and later played in her university wind band.
-An advocate of lifelong learning, she started drumming when she became a working adult who could finance her own lessons.
+An advocate of lifelong learning, she started drumming when she became a working adult.

 Cherlyn strives to be a Jack-of-all-trades and master of some, and is on the lookout for the next challenge, skill or field of knowledge to dive into.